ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

   home.username = "ryan";
   home.homeDirectory = "/home/ryan";

-  # link the configuration file in current directory to the specified location in Home directory
+  # link the configuration file in current directory to the specified location in home directory
   # home.file.".config/i3/wallpaper.jpg".source = ./wallpaper.jpg;

   # link all files in `./scripts` to `~/.config/i3/scripts`